firstciti/ChatGPT/wiki/Setup.md

     "session_token": "<YOUR_TOKEN>"
 }
 ```
-Do not put email/password as that overrides tokens
+Do not put email/password as that override tokens

 </details>